Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Overview

-Google, IBM & Meta Certificates — All 10,000+ Courses at 40% Off
+AI, Data Science & Cloud Certificates from Google, IBM & Meta — 40% Off

-One annual plan covers every course and certificate on Coursera.
-40% off for a limited time.
+One plan covers every Professional Certificate on Coursera.
+40% off Coursera Plus Annual.

 Every garment tells a story of craftsmanship, labor, and environmental impact.
 This course offers an exclusive look into the hidden lifecycle of your wardrobe, moving from the rapid cycles of fast fashion toward a deeper understanding of quality and stewardship.
 By exploring the tension between global mass production and bespoke artistry, you will develop the analytical tools to navigate the future of the fashion industry.
 The Museum of Modern Art will take you behind the scenes of world-renowned institutions—from the precision of a Savile Row suit shop in London to the historical archives of Levi’s in California.
 Through studio visits and insights from designers, activists, and historians, you will analyze how modern technologies are being used to reimagine the way garments are made.
 Whether you are a student of design or a professional seeking to lead ethical change, you will gain a new perspective on your closet, transforming a daily habit of getting dressed into an act of informed agency.
+Career Application: By gaining a critical understanding of the tensions between mass production and craftsmanship, you’ll develop the analytical tools necessary to reconsider ethical supply chain management, drive sustainable product development, and execute transparent corporate communications.

 Syllabus